The Art Klub offers residencies to artists of all disciplines. We request a minimum of 3 weeks, with a maximum of up to 3 months at a time.

 We are accepting proposals detailing the artist's background and goals for time spent at the Art Klub, and we encourage community outreach while in residency.
 Time frames and residency fees are negotiable based on needs of artist in terms of space and support.
 Communication is key!

 If you're interested in a residency, please complete and submit the residency proposal here!

-Dance Company in Residence 2017: Artivism Dance Theatre
+Dance Theatre-in-Residence, 2018-2019: Artivism Dance Theatre

 Artivism Dance Theatre aims to create dance theatre works with a social message.
 The company’s goal is to generate a discussion amongst its audiences and use dance theatre to express the necessity for open dialogue around important social issues.
 It is also a mentoring program/youth activism organization in which young performers with a desire to make an impact through their artistry can come together with professionals and collaborate.
 In this way, we strive to both produce work that speaks to the current social and political issues in our society and to create an environment where the next generation of artists can learn how to combine their passion for social justice with their love of dance theatre.